Skip to main content

 AI Product Recommendations and the Future of Personalisation

-SwingIntel · AI Search Intelligence7 min read
+SwingIntel · AI Search Intelligence8 min read

 Read by AI

-0:00 / 6:59
+0:00 / 7:01

-AI product recommendations are no longer a nice-to-have feature — they are the engine behind modern ecommerce personalisation.
+AI product recommendations are no longer a nice-to-have feature.
+They are the engine behind modern ecommerce personalisation.
 Amazon generates 35 percent of its total revenue from recommendation algorithms alone.
 Netflix credits its recommendation system with saving the company over one billion dollars per year in reduced churn.
-For brands trying to stay visible in an AI-driven marketplace, understanding how these systems work — and what they need from your website — is no longer optional.
+For brands trying to stay visible in an AI-driven marketplace, understanding how these systems work, and what they need from your website, is no longer optional.

 Key Takeaways